sails101/couchdb-orm/README.md

-# Sails 101: CouchDB ORM for Sails.js
+# How do I use CouchDB as my ORM Adapter?

-## How do I use the CouchDB ORM for Sails.js?
+> Sails 101: CouchDB ORM for Sails.js, or "How do I use the CouchDB ORM for Sails.js?"

 ### PreRequisites
 * Install CouchDB